-The following resources provide information that support foster parents as they partner with caseworkers and birth parents to provide consistent care for children in their homes.
+Foster parents receive extensive training and guidance for their role—serving as caretakers and supporting the families of the children in their home.
+Still, the child welfare system is complex and can be difficult to navigate, even for seasoned resource parents.
+The following resources provide information that supports foster parents as they partner with caseworkers and birth parents to provide consistent care for children in their homes.

-Create a Great Relationship With Your Foster Child's Caseworker
+3 Simple Ways to Build a Positive Relationship With Your Foster Child's Birth Parents

 Family Focused Treatment Association